samplchallenges/SAMPL7/physical_property/pKa/analysis/macrostate_analysis/README.md

-# Analysis of macro pKa's
+# Analysis of macro pK<sub>a</sub>'s

+Submitted relative free energies were converted to macro pK<sub>a</sub> predictions and analyzed here.

+Participants submitted relative free energies between microstates.
+As a consistency check, two methods are implemented in the [pKa_analysis.py](pKa_analysis.py) code to convert participant submissions to macro pK<sub>a</sub>'s.
+One method is the delta G method given by Junjun Mao (Levich Institute, City College of New York), and the other is a titration method given by David Mobley which follows the [Selwa et al](https://link.springer.com/article/10.1007/s10822-018-0138-6) SAMPL6 work from JCAMD 2018.
+The Selwa approach was used in the analysis here.
+In cases where there is more than one macro pK<sub>a</sub> estimated, the calculated macro pK<sub>a</sub> values are related to experiment using the 0 to -1 transition.

-Submitted relative free energies were converted to macro pKa predictions and analyzed here.
-General analysis of pKa predictions include calculated vs predicted pKa correlation plots and 6 performance statistics (RMSE, MAE, ME, R^2, linear regression slope(m), and error slope(ES)) for all the submissions.
+General analysis of pK<sub>a</sub> predictions include calculated vs predicted pK<sub>a</sub> correlation plots and 6 performance statistics (RMSE, MAE, ME, R^2, linear regression slope(m), and error slope(ES)) for all the submissions.
 95%-percentile bootstrap confidence intervals of all the statistics were reported.

 Molecular statistics analysis was performed to indicate which molecules were more difficult to predict accurately across submitted methods.
 Error statistics (MAE and RMSE) were calculated for each molecule averaging across all methods or for all methods within a method category.